Average Rent Prices in Martha's Vineyard

 What's the most common mistake people make with rent prices in Martha's Vineyard?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Martha's Vineyard where prices are already elevated.
+This applies in any market, but it's especially costly in Martha's Vineyard where even small mistakes can erode the savings you'd otherwise enjoy.

 Is the Massachusetts state average different from Martha's Vineyard's?

-Massachusetts's state average for rent prices is $4,031, which is lower than Martha's Vineyard's average of $4,940.
-This means Martha's Vineyard is on the pricier side even within its own state.
+Massachusetts's state average for rent prices is $1,762, which is actually higher than Martha's Vineyard's $1,277.
+Martha's Vineyard is one of the more affordable cities within Massachusetts for this category.

 How can I save money on rent prices in Martha's Vineyard?